 In most cases, the seller of a foreclosure is a bank, so there is not a traditional seller to make repairs before closing.
 The bank will not likely fix anything wrong with the home.
 They are selling it to try to make as much money back on their investment as possible.
 Make sure you include an inspection contingency so you can hire an inspector if you are making an offer on a foreclosure, that way you will know exactly what you are getting into if the bank accepts your offer.

-Buying foreclosures in New Jersey, Brooklyn, Queens, Long Island may come with additional costs above and beyond the purchase price and closing costs.
+Buying foreclosures in North Carolina & New Jersey may come with additional costs above and beyond the purchase price and closing costs.
 If the owner couldn’t make the mortgage payment, you can probably assume he or she did not pay the real estate property taxes or homeowners association fees if the foreclosure is in a community.
 You might also become responsible for any utility bills, home equity lines of credit, or other liens on the property.
 Make sure the title company takes these factors into account when preparing the title commitment.

 You will also have to take into consideration the additional cost of making the necessary repairs or cleaning when you buy a foreclosure.
 There is no cleanup requirement when these properties are seized, and the previous owners might be a little upset about the bank foreclosing on them and take it out on the property.
 Repairs to the home might also increase the assessed value and raise the taxes.